Neural-Xray/nerfxray/README.md

 ## Motivation

-X-ray computed tomography (CT) is an established method for 3d charazterization of objects with applications ranging from medical imaging to industrial component inspection.
+X-ray computed tomography (CT) is an established method for 3d characterization of objects with applications ranging from medical imaging to industrial component inspection.
 While in this project we focus on materials engineering, the developed techniques can be used in many other domains.
-[1]

 ![Motivation](https://github.com/Neural-Xray/nerfxray/blob/main/assets/motivation.gif?raw=true)
+_Left: Detailed brain CT [1].
+Middle: CT of a gear with a set screw.
+Right: Strain inside a lattice sample._

 ### In-situ deformation experiments

 Interrupted in-situ X-ray CT has become a prominent way to study material deformation.
-For instance, the technique has been used to probe fracture behaviour of lattice materials (Shaikeea) or to reveal surprising new behaviours in homogeneous materials (Wang).
+For instance, the technique has been used to probe fracture behaviour of lattice materials [2] or to reveal surprising new behaviours in homogeneous materials [3].
 The principle of the method is to interrupt deformation sequence and obtain a _tomogram_ at quasi-static conditions.
 The acquisition of a tomogram requires the collection of many (~3000) projections and subsequent tomographic reconstruction.
 The exposure time in a lab-based X-ray CT system is on the order of 1 second, therefore tomogram acquisition takes about 1 hour.
 The projection acquisition is repeated at every deformation step to obtain a complete 3d spatio-temporal dataset which can be used in downstream tasks such as constitutive modelling.

 ![CT acquisition](https://github.com/Neural-Xray/nerfxray/blob/main/assets/insitu.gif?raw=true)
+_Typical X-ray CT workflow.
+First data (projections from many angles) are collected and then the 3d reconstruction is calculated._

 ### Objective